 21 December 2016 |

 Using the Sphere Standards in Urban Settings, the latest publication in the ‘Sphere unpacked' series, fills a gap in current guidance on how to implement humanitarian standards across different contexts.
-The new guide is available in English, French and Spanish.
+The new guide is available in Arabic, English, French and Spanish.

 Applying humanitarian standards in urban situations has been a challenge for a long time.
 This guide provides practical guidance on how to do so and seeks to understand how best to integrate the requirements of urban contexts into the next edition of the Sphere Handbook.

 Using the Sphere Standards in Urban Settings has been driven by two realisations: (a) humanitarian response in urban situations is substantially different from that in rural areas; (b) the number and scale of urban humanitarian responses will continue to increase as a growing majority of the world's population comes to live in towns and cities.

 The publication has two parts, both of which deal with contextualisation of humanitarian standards to urban situations: